makkus/freckles/src/freckles/doc/security.md

 You can either download *freckles* manually, or use [freck](https://gitlab.com/freckles-io/freck), the *freckles bootstrap script*, to do it for you.

-'Curly bootstrap scripts' like the *freck* are sometimes frowned upon as being inherently less secure than any alternatives.
+'Curly bootstrap scripts' like *freck* are sometimes frowned upon as being inherently less secure than any alternatives.
 I don't think that is actually true in a lot of cases, but if you don't want to take any chances, just do everything manually and don't think about it.

 In my mind, if you trust somebody enough to run their application, you might as well trust the bootstrap script they provide, esp. if it is hosted from the same location.

-In the case of *freckles*, the one advantage manually downloading the binary to using the bootstrap script I can see is that the bootstrap script could have been modified by a 3rd party.
-But, if that 3rd party has access to the bootstrap script, they would most likely also have had access to the binary or potentially the build process, so there is really not much gained here.

 The script itself offers some neat features, first and foremost it lets you execute *freckles* straight away, within the same invocation you use to download it.
-It also, optionally, can delete *freckles* and any intermediate files that were created during a run after the run finishes.
-This is really convenient for one-off provisioning runs, or when building Docker images.
+It also, optionally, can delete *freckles* and any intermediate files that were created during a run after the execution finishes.
+This is convenient for one-off provisioning runs, or when building Docker images.

 If you use *freck* a lot, I'd recommend you host the script yourself, and maybe also the *freckles* binary.
-It is not finished yet, but I'm working on a *frecklet* that can setup a web-server to host *freckles* and a customizable bootstrap script, as well as your *frecklet* repositories.
-This will allow for you to tailor everything to your environment and requirements.
+It is not finished yet, but I'm working on a *frecklet* that can setup a web-server to host *freckles* and a customized -- to your needs -- freck bootstrap script, as well as your *frecklet* repositories.
+That way everyone in your company, or project, has direct, easy access to all the tasks that are relevant in your environment.
 Stay tuned, and ping me if that interests you.

 </div>

 #### Binary signing {: .block-title}
 <div class="section-block" markdown="1">

 Currently, only the Mac binary of *freckles* is signed.
 The plan is to also sign the Linux binary, or at least provide hashes, but public opinion seems to be split on whether that really provides any advantage over just serving the binaries via https.
 I'm not really sure myself, so I'd be happy to get some input if you have some.

 </div>
 </div>